-- S Chandrasekhar's birth anniversary celebrated with Google Doodle
+- Mrinalini Sarabhai’s birth centenary celebrated in Google Doodle

 Boole’s most important work was ‘The Laws of Thought,’ first published in 1854 which laid out the rules of logic.
 However as this blog on Scientific American notes, Boole’s work did not really gain importance till the 1935, nearly a century after his book was first published.

 According to a website GeorgeBoole.com, created by University of Cork, Boole taught himself Latin, Greek, French, German, Italian, mechanics, astronomy, along with applied and pure mathematics.
 He was however forced to abandon his education at 16, due to his father’s failed business.

 It was Boole’s logic that was used by computer scientist Alan Turing to develop the first digital computer.
 The world has since not been the same and our digital world owes a great deal to Boolean logic.